soilqualitylab/PARA/src/1.Projects/03NeuroProgrammingStudio/26IntentionalNeuroarchitectureSynthesis.md

 ---
-title: Adaptive Building Envelopes
+title: Intentional Neuroarchitecture Synthesis
 type: project
 tags: goals, requirements, deadlines
 alias: ideation, planned, in-process, completed, reviewed
 ---

-# Adaptive Building Envelopes
+# Intentional Neuroarchitecture Synthesis

-This sprint researches "biomimetic principles for the development of adaptive architectural envelopes".20 This 'Skin' 8 layer will be designed to respond to the environment passively, like a biological membrane, rather than actively through "machine" 14 systems.
-This research directly links the 'Bio-Mimetic' (40%) strategy to the 'Pace Layering' (9%) framework.8 It programs a mindset of "life-friendly chemistry" 19 and "low energy processes" 19 from the home's very "skin."
+This sprint synthesizes the research into a practical design for the "artist's studio".36 This space will be a "flow-inducing" 34 environment, using "natural light" 32, "color" 35, and "intuitive circulation flow" 33 to "stimulate... creativity".35 This research "programs" the artist's 7 [*kata*](https://en.wikipedia.org/wiki/Kata) 4: the 'Dojo' 37 creates focus, while the 'Studio' 36 creates flow.34

 ## Daily Tasks